 The idea of a horror version of The Expendables is a great one.
-The unfortunate thing about Death House is that it has been placed in the hands of B. Harrison Smith, a director who had previously made Camp Dread (2014), Zombie Killers: Elephant’s Graveyard (2015) and the subsequent The Special (2020), as well as written the interesting The Fields (2011) and the incoherent 6 Degrees of Hell (2012).
+The unfortunate thing about Death House is that it has been placed in the hands of B. Harrison Smith, a director who had previously made Camp Dread (2014), Zombie Killers: Elephant’s Graveyard (2015) and the subsequent The Special (2020) and Where the Scary Things Are (2022), as well as written the interesting The Fields (2011) and the incoherent 6 Degrees of Hell (2012).
 You keep thinking, if only the film had been by an even halfway competent director/writer, the results could have been quite something.
 As it is, we end up with a squandered opportunity.

 I fully commend Smith for his networking skills in managing to persuade so many names with a genre history to come together.
 Unfortunately, the results are a mess.
 It often feels as though scenes were randomly shot based on the availability of actors.
 In some cases, especially when it comes to The Evils, they exist more as a set of faces that appear on displays or in flashbacks rather than the actors ever being in the same room.
 The wraparound scenes with Tony Todd, the surgery room scenes with Lloyd Kaufman and the various virtual simulations with Sid Haig and Debbie Rochon all feel like they could have been shot for other films and grafted in.
 The scenes confronting the three lunatics who are convinced they are incarnations of Satan never intersect with the main plot and feel as though they belong to another movie.

 It is all slung together with a bunch of ideas that seem to collide but never really mix.
 The FBI agents are introduced to a virtual reality system but, aside from this allowing a few scenes with various killers, the VR system is entirely forgotten about in the latter half of the film.
 Even the reasons whereby the agents have been brought in are murky – something to do with being rewarded because they showed bravery in undercover operations that required them to kill innocents!.